Mailchimp is a marketing automation platform founded in 2001 by a couple of American web designers: Ben Chestnut and Dan Kurzius.

 Email marketing, however, remains Mailchimp’s core business.
 Based on over twenty years of experience in email marketing, the company knows exactly which email campaign will work for your business.

-A Mailchimp abandoned cart series, for example, may just be the perfect tool for encouraging your customers through your company’s purchase funnels.
+A Mailchimp abandoned cart series, for example, may just be the perfect tool for encouraging your customers through your company’s purchase funnels and helping recover abandoned carts.

 How to Set up an Abandoned Cart Series With Mailchimp